johnny-morrice/teoma-jmorrice/content/godelbrot-regions.md

 # Rendering the Mandelbrot Set with Subdividing Regions

-If you look at the mandelbrot set (like the Godelbrot web interface) you will notice that some parts of the image are less complicated than other parts.
+If you look at the Mandelbrot set (like in the Godelbrot web interface) you will notice that some parts of the image are less complicated than other parts.

 ![Godelbrot Rendering](/image/mandelbrot-sameness.png)